What do I need to do?

 • Paying your booking fee

-• Make sure you pick the right agreement length – is it 37 or 48 weeks you need? – check your course details!
-A simple tip, if you are on a non-health care course you will need a 37 week lease length.
-For all health care associated courses you will need to select 48 weeks as you arrive earlier and likely to go on placement extending the lease length
+• If you are on a non-health care course, you will need a 37-week lease length.
+For all health care associated courses, you will need to select 48 weeks as you arrive earlier and likely to go on placement extending the lease length.

 Once you've found a place you love, go ahead and apply, and our team will get back to you within a week with the outcome of your application.

-Accommodation letting periods 2022/2023
+Accommodation letting periods 2024/2025

 Letting period UK, EU & International start date End date

-What if my course offer is conditional?
+What if my course is conditional?

-How do I accept?
+How do I accept my accommodation offer?

 Applications will not be accepted if you have:

-• Been the subject of disciplinary action whilst previously living in an LSBU residence
+• Been the subject of disciplinary action whilst previously living in an LSBU residence.

 • A history of bad debt whilst previously living in an LSBU residence